-The commercial-grade FDF S6 Laguna AR (Adjustable Resistance) Fluid Rower is designed and engineered by professional rowers and craftsman.
+The commercial-grade FDF S6 Laguna AR (Adjustable Resistance) Fluid Rower is designed and engineered by professional rowers and craftsmen.
 Only the highest degree of quality components are used – ensuring complete satisfaction in function, performance, and reliability.

 The FDF S6 is adaptable to each individual and allows the user to control and adjust the 16 levels of variable fluid resistance.
-It ranges from “Feather light” to “Olympic sprint” delivering a silky smooth resistance to the user’s effort and instantaneous response to input with no “flat sport.”
+It ranges from “Feather light” to “Olympic sprint,” delivering a silky smooth resistance to the user’s effort and instantaneous response to input with no “flat sport.”

 The FDF S6 features an advanced computer monitor providing the rower with measurable performance output.
 With the updated USB connectivity and your computer, you can record your workout sessions, connect with the internet for online racing, and access the web-based logging and ranking system.